MicrosoftEdge/WebView2Feedback/specs/Print.md

   /// provided, and the current value is not changed.
   [propput] HRESULT PagesPerSheet([in] INT32 value);

   /// Number of copies to print.
 The Default value is 1 and maximum
   /// copies count is 999.
   /// This value is ignored in PrintToPdfStream method.
   [propget] HRESULT Copies([out, retval] INT32* value);

   /// Set the `Copies` property.
 Returns `E_INVALIDARG` if an invalid value is provided
   /// for the specified printer, and the current value is not changed.
   [propput] HRESULT Copies([in] INT32 value);

   /// True if the printed document should be collated.
 The default value is `FALSE`.
   /// This value is ignored in PrintToPdfStream method.
-  [propget] HRESULT Collate([out, retval] BOOL* value);
+  [propget] HRESULT ShouldCollate([out, retval] BOOL* value);

-  /// Set the `Collate` property.
+  /// Set the `ShouldCollate` property.
-  [propput] HRESULT Collate([in] BOOL value);
+  [propput] HRESULT ShouldCollate([in] BOOL value);

+  /// True if the print should be in color, otherwise prints in black and white.
-  /// Color of the print.
-The default value is `TRUE`.
+  /// The default value is `TRUE`.
   [propget] HRESULT IsColor([out, retval] BOOL* value);

-  /// Set the `Color` property.
+  /// Set the `IsColor` property.
   [propput] HRESULT IsColor([in] BOOL value);

   /// Printer's duplex settings.
 See `COREWEBVIEW2_PRINT_SIDE` for descriptions
   /// of print sides.
 The default value is `COREWEBVIEW2_PRINT_SIDE_SINGLE`.
   /// This property is ignored by the PrintToPdf and PrintToPdfStream methods.
   [propget] HRESULT PrintSide([out, retval] COREWEBVIEW2_PRINT_SIDE* value);